Skip to content

 The controller watches for new/updated ActionSets in the same namespace in which it is deployed.
 When it sees an ActionSet with a nil status field, it immediately initializes the ActionSet's status to the Pending State.
 The status is also prepopulated with the pending phases.

 For each action, all phases are executed in-order.
-The rendered args are passed to Template Parameters which correspond to a single phase.
+The rendered args are passed to Templates which correspond to a single phase.
 When a phase completes, the status of the phase is updated.
 If any single phase fails, the entire ActionSet is marked as failed.
 Upon failure, the controller ceases execution of the ActionSet.

 Within an ActionSet, individual Actions are run in parallel.